-From mysterious secrets in Lake Geneva to movies that literally stink – get to know Switzerland from another perspective and learn lesser known facts about popular things and places in Switzerland.
+From mysterious secrets in Lake Geneva to movies that literally stink – get to know Switzerland from another perspective and learn lesser-known facts about popular things and places in Switzerland.

 Most skiing accidents happen at 2:30 PM (25 percent) or 10:30 AM (16 percent).

-And 2.5 million Swiss either ski or snowboard - that's about one in four people!
+2.5 million Swiss either ski or snowboard - that's about one in four people!

 The solar panels are located above each T-bar and automatically swivel according to the movement of the sun.

-The clock face of St. Peter's Church in Zürich is bigger than Big Ben's.
-In fact, it is the largest in Europe at 8.64 m.
+The clock face of St. Peter's Church in Zürich is bigger than Big Ben's in London.

 The star was a symbol of the Brewers Guild, showing the thirsty that beer is being served.